Most people (real people that is) aren’t trying to choose between 20 different backpacks.

 A lot of people like to go hiking while they are out traveling the world.
 To do so, they need a special type of travel backpack, one that can go further, carry more, and last longer.

-Aside from the Osprey Aether and Aura, here are a couple more options when looking for a good bag to go traveling and hiking with.
-If you would like to read more about these special pieces of gear, then be sure to check out our ENORMOUS hiking backpack guide!
+We have listed a select handful here, but if you would like to read more about these special pieces of gear, then be sure to check out our ENORMOUS hiking backpack guide!

 - Size: 30L